 Professional autonomy: The Professional autonomy Questionnaire developed by Shatzen Huffer (1987) (16), to measure the nurses' professional independence contained 30 items which measures nurses professional independence on the four point Likert scale.
 Total scores range 60- 240.
 A range of 60- 120 indicates a low independence, 121- 180 moderate independence and above 180 indicates higher independence.
 Its reliability by Cronbach's alpha was 0.94.

-Moral distress was measured by Moral Distress Scale- Revised (MDS-R) which was revised by Dr. Ann Hamric from Corley's original 38 item scale; the revised version has 21 items ranging from 0 to 5 Likert scale that measure the frequency and severity of nurses' ethical tension (17). higher score indicates increased frequency and intensity of moral distress, score of 0- 42 indicates low frequency or intensity of moral tension, 43-84 the moderate, and 85-126 means the high intensity or frequency of moral distress.
+Moral distress was measured by Moral Distress Scale- Revised (MDS-R) which was revised by Dr. Ann Hamric from Corley's original 38 item scale; the revised version has 21 items ranging from 0 to 5 Likert scale that measures the frequency and intensity of nurses' ethical tension (17).
+The higher scores indicate increased frequency and intensity of moral distress, scores between 0- 42 indicate low frequency or intensity of moral tension, 43-84 the moderate, and 85-126 indicate the higher intensity or frequency of moral distress.
 The reliability of MDS-R by Cronbach's alpha was 0.88 (14).
-In this study the internal consistency was 0.81.
+In present study the internal consistency was 0.81.

-The validity of questioners was confirmed by ten expert academic members.
+The validity of questionnaires confirmed by ten expert academic members.

 2.3.
 Ethical considerations